meddream/viewer-communication/README.md

 ```

 ## Change log
+### 1.0.45 (2025-07-29)
+#### Changes
+- Fixed a bug that was blocking propagation of events for scenarios where MedDream is deployed with a context path (eg, http://mywebsite.com/meddream).

 ### 1.0.44 (2025-07-28)
 #### Changes
 - Added function `createSegmentingAnnotations` to initiate creating segmenting annotations in batch mode.